Poaching is a Moist Heat Cooking Method

 Poaching Liquids

 You can poach in water, milk, or a flavorful broth.
-The broth used in poaching is called a court bouillon.
-It consists of the poaching liquid itself (often broth or stock), an acid (wine, lemon juice, or vinegar), a bouquet garni (a small bundle of aromatics tied up in cheesecloth or just tied together with kitchen string (bay leaf, parsley, peppercorns, garlic, thyme, etc.) and mirepoix (onion, celery, and carrot.
-Traditional proportions for a white mirepoix is two parts onion to one part each celery and carrot).
+The broth used for poaching is called a court bouillon.
+It includes the poaching liquid (often broth or stock), an acid (such as wine, lemon juice, or vinegar), a bouquet garni (a bundle of aromatics like bay leaf, parsley, peppercorns, garlic, and thyme tied in cheesecloth or with kitchen string), and mirepoix (a mix of onion, celery, and carrot).
+The traditional proportions for white mirepoix are two parts onion to one part each celery and carrot.

-For dessert preparations, fruit is often poached in sweet wine and water with spices (star anise, clove, cinnamon, etc.).
-Eggs are generally poached in water with a bit of vinegar.
-The acid in the poaching liquid helps to speed up the protein coagulation on the outside of the food.
-This helps hold delicate foods together during poaching (think eggs).
+For desserts, fruit is often poached in sweet wine and water with spices like star anise, clove, and cinnamon.
+Eggs are typically poached in water with a bit of vinegar.
+The acid in the poaching liquid helps speed up protein coagulation on the outside of the food, helping delicate items, like eggs, hold together during poaching.

 Poaching Method

-So, how do you poach?
+How do you poach?
 What equipment do you need?
-Read on.
+You can just read on to find out.

 Bring 2 inches of poaching liquid to just below a simmer to poach a chicken breast.
-You’ll know when you get there when there are lots of little bubbles all over the bottom of the pan, but no bubbles have started to rise to the top.
+You’ll know it’s ready when you see lots of little bubbles at the bottom, but no bubbles rise to the top.

 Place the chicken breast into the liquid.
 Keep an eye on the heat.
 If it starts bubbling, turn it down.
-If you don’t see any convective currents, turn the heat up a little.
-Don’t worry if the chicken breast isn’t completely submerged.
-You can use some tongs to turn it over.
+If you don’t see convective currents, turn the heat up a little.
+Don’t worry if the chicken breast isn’t fully submerged.
+You can use tongs to turn it over.

-Continue poaching until the internal temperature of the chicken breast has reached 160 degrees F. Many books talk to you about pushing on the chicken or cutting it to see if it’s done.
-The most accurate method is using an accurate instant-read thermometer.
+Continue poaching until the chicken reaches an internal temperature of 160°F. Many books suggest pressing or cutting the chicken to check for doneness.
+The most accurate method is using an instant-read thermometer.

 How to Poach an Egg

-- Bring 3 inches of water and a splash of vinegar to about 170 degrees F. Look carefully at the bottom of the pan.
-Small bubbles should be all over it, but they should not rise to the top and break.
+Start by bringing 3 inches of water and a splash of vinegar to about 170°F. Look closely at the bottom of the pan.
+Small bubbles should cover the surface but shouldn’t rise or break.

-- Let the egg gently poach for about 4-5 minutes, depending on how you like your eggs.
-“Jiggle” the egg with your spoon.
-The white should be pretty firm, but the yolk should still shimmy.
+If any stray egg whites float away, gently push them back with a heat-resistant spatula or spoon.
+Let the egg poach gently for about 4-5 minutes, depending on how you like your eggs.
+Gently jiggle the egg with your spoon.
+The white should be firm, but the yolk should still wiggle.
 Remove the egg with a slotted spoon and drain it on paper towels.

-You can poach large pieces of meat, such as whole fish or chicken, although other cooking methods are better for larger cuts.
-And, since there is no browning, a whole poached chicken would have little eye appeal.
+You can poach larger pieces of meat, like whole fish or chicken, but other cooking methods work better for large cuts.
+Since poaching doesn’t involve browning, an entire poached chicken wouldn’t be visually appealing.

-I learned this trick from Good Eats: one of the best ways to poach larger food is in a thermostatically controlled electric skillet.
-You can bring the poaching liquid to a specified temperature and ensure it stays there until the food is cooked.
-This way, there is no chance for over-cooking—the food will never get hotter than the temperature set on the thermostat.
+I learned this tip from Good Eats: one of the best ways to poach large food is in a thermostatically controlled electric skillet.
+It allows you to set the poaching liquid to a specific temperature and maintain it, preventing overcooking.

 A Note on Egg Poachers